What is the ECC?

 The ECC is a member of the Conference of North American Old Catholic Bishops.
 It worked with the Rev. Bjorn Marcusson, an Episcopal priest and Old Catholic Church theologian.
 Fr.
 Marcusson helped the denomination to understand the important characteristics of a true apostolic church and helped create its governance and structure for the future.

 The ECC changed from a “regional model,” with Vicars appointed by the presiding bishop, into a church of dioceses with elected bishops.
 The ECC has continued to grow even while many independent Catholic denominations shrank.
 With parishes in Belgium, Poland, Austria, and Lithuania the ECC is an international denomination.

 The Ecumenical Catholic Communion shares a common theology and liturgical tradition with the Roman Catholic Church.
 Allowances are made for liturgical adaptations, but most of the ECC parishes follow the RCC.
-Fostering our spirit of diversity, All Souls sermons often include liturgies from the Anglican-rite tradition.
 We encourage a broader understanding of what it means to be “catholic.”

 How is the ECC governed?